SF-24/MineshaftAPI/README.md

 # MineshaftAPI
-An spigot plugin for Minecraft servers.
+A paper (formerly spigot) plugin for Minecraft servers.
 Build with maven, documentation coming soon.
-Designed for Minecraft 1.20.6
+Designed for Minecraft 1.21.4. _(formerly 1.20.6)_

 ## Table of Contents
 - [Copyright notice](#Important-Copyright-Information)